 Updating Plugins With WP-CLI

-Updating the plugins on your WordPress website is crucial for the security and stability of your website.
+Updating the plugins on WordPress website is crucial for the security and stability of your website.
 Outdated plugins can introduce vulnerabilities that can be used by malware or hackers to compromise your website.
 That's why it's important to always keep your plugins up to date.

 Commands to update all installed plugins at once